ia-mm-ai/IAMMAI/README.md

 # IAMMAI

-IAMMAI is a public constitutional protocol for keeping what happened, what stands, what was checked, what was decided, and what follows clear, traceable, and impossible to silently rewrite.
+IAMMAI is a public constitutional protocol for lawful standing, lawful passage, lawful continuity, and lawful consequence across human, machine, and hybrid systems.

+It defines the grammar by which candidate material may become standing state, remain traceable through change, and produce consequence without silent rewrite, semantic collapse, erased lineage, or illegitimate transition.

-This repository publishes the constitutional core of IAMMAI together with the first architecture, implementation, schema, runtime, continuity, and embodiment layers required for its lawful body.
+This repository publishes the constitutional core of IAMMAI together with the first body required to carry it: architecture, implementation-facing derivation, schemas, runtime, continuity, and first embodiment posture.

-## What IAMMAI is
+## What kind of thing this is

-IAMMAI is:

-- a public constitutional protocol
-- a bounded implementation-facing body beneath that protocol
+IAMMAI should be read as a **constitutional body**.

+Its center is not prediction, not optimization, and not product convenience.
+Its center is lawful order between:

+- what appears
+- what may count
+- what may stand
+- what may continue
+- who may act
+- what may follow

+In practical terms, IAMMAI preserves clear separation between:

+- candidate material and standing state
-- a typed framework for preserving state, transition, witness, validation, governance, and continuity without semantic collapse
+- witness, validation, and governance
+- truth, continuity, decision, and consequence
+- correction and overwrite
+- canonical source and derivative surface

+That separation is what keeps a system from lying about what happened.

 ## Repository structure